latex3/tagging-project/documentation/wtpdf/larger-example.md

 Your demonstration PDF will, by default, be generated via a standard TeXLive 2025 `lualatex-dev`.

+Two configurations are provided, they input the same document but differently configure the way MathML is encoded.
+The first uses
-As provided, the options used in the demonstration code will result in MathML tags in the output PDF’s tag tree.
-If you remove the configuration line indicated in the comments, LaTeX will instead associate each math expression in the PDF with two embedded and associated MathML files, one containing the TeX source, and one containing the MathML equivalent.
+MathML tags in the output PDF’s tag tree.
+In the second, LaTeX will instead associate each math expression in the PDF with an embedded and associated MathML file.
+One could edit this example to add `,math/tex/AF` to the `\tagpdf` command, and then in addition a file containing the TeX source would be associated with each formula.

 The “Generate tagged PDF” button runs (Lua)LaTeX at [texlive.net](https://texlive.net) (see [texlive.net help](https://davidcarlisle.github.io/latexcgi/)).
 Once the